A STEP BY STEP GUIDE

 Prayer is hard.
 All too often, it is inaccessible, impersonal and leaves us feeling alienated.
 Yet our prayers can be powerful medicine, helping us overcome adversity within and without.

 If we can learn to harness them, our prayers are practical exercises for growth and healing.
 Every prayer service can become a journey of transformation.
 Our humble prayerbook (siddur) can become a roadmap to greater self-awareness, gratitude, empathy, focus, love, joy, forgiveness, resilience, creativity, connection and wholeness.

-In this live, interactive course with Rabbi Daniel Raphael Silverstein, we will focus on certain key prayers from the daily morning service, learn their texts, explore their context, and then work with them to support our personal journey of becoming our best possible selves.
+In this recorded course with Rabbi Daniel Raphael Silverstein, we will focus on certain key prayers from the daily morning service, learn their texts, explore their context, and then work with them to support our personal journey of becoming our best possible selves.

 Together, we will travel through the journey of our morning prayer service, which the Kabbalists relate to the Four Worlds of our human experience:

 1) Physical, embodied sensation and orientation (Assiyah) - this includes the Morning Blessings and other opening prayers.
 Here we will learn about and practice coming into presence, deeper awareness and appreciation of our own bodies, the concentric circles of people and other beings we are connected to, and the world as a whole.

 2) Our emotional lives (Yetzirah) - this includes the Verses of Praise (Pesukei DeZimra) which our sages proscribed as a warmup for the primary prayers.
 Here we will learn about and practice connecting with and cultivate healthy and supportive emotions such as gratitude, joy, generosity and trust.